emylz/music_log_reader/README.md

 The solution is composed by four scripts (without the log generator) :

  - log_reader.py : this script reads the log as input.
 It will sort its information and will create numpy datafiles as output.
 The first one is countriesStream_YYYYMMDD.npy.
-This is a dictionary all the streams sorted by country for the date YYYYMMDD.
+This is a dictionary with all the streams sorted by country for the date YYYYMMDD.
 The other files are usersStream_i_YYYYMMDD.npy.
-Theses are several slices of one big dictionary with the streams sorted by user for the date YYYYMMDD. i is the number of the slice.
+Theses are several slices of one big dictionary with the streams sorted by user for the date YYYYMMDD.
+The letter i is the number of the slice.
   Theses slices are used to reduce the memory used by the script to write information by users.

- - top_song_by_country.py :  this script compute the number of streams by country for each song in the log file.
+ - top_song_by_country.py :  this script computes the number of streams by country for each song in the log file.
 It takes as input the date of the day where we want the information.
-It produces as in put a file with the information sorted by country.
+It produces as input a file with the information sorted by country.

- - top_song_by_user.py : this script compute the number of streams by user for each song in the log file.
+ - top_song_by_user.py : this script computes the number of streams by user for each song in the log file.
 It takes as input the date of the day where we want the information.
-It produces as in put a file with the information sorted by user.
+It produces as input a file with the information sorted by user.

  - write_file.py : this script is used to prepare the information before they will be written in the file.
 It is used as module in top_song_by_country.py and in top_song_by_user.py.
 The script has been designed to work with countries and users without needed information.